tensorwerk/hangar-py/docs/Hangar-Tutorial-001.rst

 In order to make sure that all your data is always safe in Hangar, the backend diligently ensures that all contexts (operations which can somehow interact with the record structures) are opened and closed appropriately.
-When you use the context manager form of a dataset object, we can offload a significant amount of work to the python runtime, and dramatically increase read and write speeds.
+When you use the context manager form of a cellstore object, we can offload a significant amount of work to the python runtime, and dramatically increase read and write speeds.

-Most datasets we’ve tested see an increased throughput differential of 250% - 500% for writes and 300% - 600% for reads when comparing using the context manager form vs the naked form!
+Most cellstores we’ve tested see an increased throughput differential of 250% - 500% for writes and 300% - 600% for reads when comparing using the context manager form vs the naked form!